cockroachdb/docs/v21.2/performance-best-practices-overview.md

 - When replacing values in a row, use [`UPSERT`](upsert.html) and specify values for all columns in the inserted rows.
 This will usually have the best performance under contention, compared to combinations of [`SELECT`](select-clause.html), [`INSERT`](insert.html), and [`UPDATE`](update.html).

 - Increase [normalization](https://en.wikipedia.org/wiki/Database_normalization) of the data to place parts of the same records that are modified by different transactions in different tables.
-Increasing normalization has drawbacks as well as benefits, because denormalization can also increase performance by creating multiple copies of often-referenced data in separate ranges.
+Fully normalized data allows separate transactions to modify related underlying data without causing contention.
+Increasing normalization has drawbacks as well as benefits, however.
+Denormalizing data can increase performance for certain queries by creating multiple copies of often-referenced data in separate ranges, so read-heavy workloads may have higher performance.
+However, denormalization adds complexity the data model, increases the chance of data inconsistency, increases data redundancy, and can have poor performance when running write-heavy workloads.

 - If the application strictly requires operating on very few different index key values, consider using [`ALTER ...
 SPLIT AT`](split-at.html) so that each index key value can be served by a separate group of nodes in the cluster.